usfcs-scholars/cs386-fall2021/guides/syllabus.md

 ### Late Policy

 By default, late submissions are not accepted.
-However, students may request an exception to this policy.
-See the [Policy Exceptions](#policy-exceptions) section below for details.
+However, students may request an exception to this policy for excused absences/activities.

 ### Cheating Policy